On the interpretation of Gene Wolfe’s short story ‘Suzanne Delage’ as inversion of Bram Stoker’s Dracula.

 The expeditions of Suzanne’s mother and the narrator’s mother turn up a blanket—such textiles being the professed point.
 The blanket goes to Suzanne’s mother perhaps.
 But amazingly, it is one of the infamous blankets used by smallpox victims and given to the Indians.
 Or perhaps it was just an infected blanket.
 Regardless, the miracle the narrator alludes to is how the bacteria have managed to survive 2 centuries or more to infect someone.

-Smallpox famously scars victims; Suzanne’s beauty would be utterly marred.
-Perhaps she would be made hideous.
+Further supposing that the children of the town were no longer being variolated or vaccinated and so are vulnerable, smallpox famously scars victims; Suzanne’s beauty would be utterly marred.
+Perhaps she would even be made hideous.
 Regardless, the narrator would feel guilty about his family’s responsibility in making such a poisonous gift.

 Dan’l Danehy Oakes writes: